po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/12-Stu_Event-Listener/README.md

 ## 💡 Hints

-What two parameters does the document method `.addEventListener()` take?
+What method can we use to listen for an mouse click?

 ## 🏆 Bonus